jelin-mi/pairs-game/README.md

 The MVP includes the following items:

 - Splash screen
-- Initial settings of the game - difficulty (number of cards, time)
 - Play button
+- 16 cards
 - When playing the score updates and time counts down.
-- When time is up, the pop up displays to announce the end of the game and shows the player's score
+- When time is up, the pop up displays to announce the end of the game and shows the player's score.

-Details:
+## Backlog / nice to have

+- Initial settings of the game - difficulty (number of cards, time)
-- The player can select among 3 levels of difficulty before the start of the game
+- The player can select among 3 levels of difficulty before the start of the game:
   - Easy level --> 16 cards
   - Medium level --> 36 cards
   - Hard level --> 64 cards
 - Also the player can choose the time limit for the game - one, two or three minutes
 - Depending on the selected number of cards there are 2, 4 or 6 (un)lucky cards hidden among the rest of the cards (e.g. for total of 16 cards, there is 1 green card and 1 red card with the value of +/- 50 points).

-## Backlog / nice to have

 - Cards devided in sections with different values
 - Game audio
 - When the game is over, display a window to enter the player's name to be a part of the list of 10 best players.